athombv/homey-apps-sdk-issues/README.md

 # Homey Apps SDK Issue Tracker

-This issue tracker is for Homey Developers using the Apps SDK.
+This issue tracker is for developers using the Homey Apps SDK.

+Non-developers should find help at https://support.athom.com.